Parental Bullying: How Childhood Trauma Amplifies Workplace Abuse

 If you have experienced workplace bullying and repeated ongoing abusive or neglectful caretaking in your past, it is crucial to seek trauma-based professional therapy.
 Research indicates that individuals who experience victimization in childhood, such as abuse or neglect, are at increased risk for revictimization and adverse psychological outcomes later in life, including vulnerability to workplace bullying (Widom, 2000; Einarsen & Mikkelsen, 2003).
 Furthermore, longitudinal evidence demonstrates that individuals who were bullied during childhood continue to experience higher levels of psychological distress well into adulthood, with increased rates of depression, anxiety disorders, suicidality, and poorer social and economic outcomes at ages 23, 45, and 50, compared to those who were not bullied (Takizawa, Maughan, & Arseneault, 2014).
 While not all individuals with such histories will experience these challenges, appropriate support and intervention can foster resilience and promote recovery.

-Complex trauma (e.g., often resulting from chronic exposure to relational trauma such as abuse, neglect, or betrayal during childhood, including preverbal stages) can lead to symptoms that go beyond classic PTSD.
-These may include affect dysregulation, dissociation, relational difficulties, negative self-concept, and somatic complaints (Cloitre et al., 2011; Courtois & Ford, 2016).
+Complex relational trauma, often described as complex PTSD (CPTSD), results from chronic exposure to relational trauma such as abuse, neglect, or betrayal during childhood, including preverbal stages, and can lead to symptoms that go beyond classic PTSD.
+These include not only affect dysregulation, dissociation, relational difficulties, negative self-concept, and somatic complaints, but also a pervasive injury to identity, to the felt sense of “who I am” in relation to others (Cloitre et al., 2011; Courtois & Ford, 2016).
+While this article focuses on parental bullying and caregiving relationships, complex trauma can also develop in other inescapable contexts of chronic stress, such as prolonged illness, disabling medical conditions, chronic poverty, or homelessness, particularly when adequate support and protection are absent (Courtois & Ford, 2016).
 For those with early or preverbal trauma, traditional cognitive behavioral therapy (CBT) may have limited effectiveness, as it relies on language and cognitive processing, which can be inaccessible when individuals are highly dysregulated, dissociative, or have impaired executive functioning.
 In such cases, establishing safety and physiological regulation is a necessary foundation before processing trauma through verbal or cognitive means (Courtois & Ford, 2016).

-Seeking trauma-informed care can help address the lasting impact of early victimization and reduce the risk of ongoing psychological harm.
-Seeking trauma-informed care can help address the lasting impact of early victimization and reduce the risk of ongoing psychological harm.
+Seeking treatment with a clinician who is thoroughly trained in trauma and complex PTSD can help address the lasting impact of early victimization and reduce the risk of ongoing psychological harm.

 References